LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/0dd991d7-1b58-4f96-a484-0f6056583b25">
 </p>  <br>

 - Now you have the option to manage DC2 from DC1.
-This is especially helpful when you're using a Server-Core.  <br>
+This is especially helpful when you're using a Server-Core.

 ___